nextstrain/fauna/README.md

     pip install rethinkdb==2.2.0.post2

-To install Chateau Web UI, from the base directory of `nextstrain-db/`, run:
+To install Chateau Web UI and Rethinkdb, from the base directory of `nextstrain-db/`, run:

     sudo npm install -g